liamcottle/atlas-for-rust/README.md

 Atlas is an **unofficial** interactive map experience for [Rust](https://rust.facepunch.com/).
 It uses the same websocket protocol that the official [Rust+ Companion app](https://rust.facepunch.com/companion) uses to communicate with the Rust game servers.

-## TODO

-- handle not_found when credentials are wrong when fetching info

 ## Features

 - Shows a realtime updating interactive map, including: